Daihatsu Charade: Fourth generation (G200; 1993–2000)

 The fourth generation was introduced in January 1993, again with hatchback and (later) sedan bodies.
 The design was more conservative than that of the third generation model.
 Being somewhat larger than the predecessor, in spite of a marginally longer wheelbase, it was still very compact.
-Although the 1.0-litre engines were no longer offered in most markets, the 1.0L remained available in Australia and also in Brazil, where a lower tax rate for vehicles equipped with engines displacing less than 1.0 litres was in effect at the time, in the G202 Charade.
+Although the 1.0-litre engines were no longer offered in most markets, the 1.0L remained available in the G202 Charade for Australia and also Brazil, where a lower tax rate for vehicles equipped with engines displacing less than 1.0 litres was in effect at the time.

 The G202 came equipped with the CB24 1.0-litre engine.
 The heads and emission hose layout differ from those of the earlier CB23.
 The SOHC 1.3-litre became the base motor instead for most markets.
 The sedan, introduced in 1994, featured a 1.5-litre engine with optional 4WD.
 The bigger engines were available with hatchback bodywork.
 The four-wheel drive models received the G213 chassis code, while front-wheel-drive models had codes in the G200 range.

 The diesel models were dropped in all markets where they had previously been available.
 In Australia, the fourth generation was assessed in the Used Car Safety Ratings as providing "worse than average" protection for its occupants in the event of a crash and the second generation was assessed as "significantly worse than average".

 The turbocharged GTti version was replaced by a more conventional GTi with an SOHC 16-valve 1.6-litre engine.
 In the Japanese domestic market this version was named in honour of an Argentinian ex-racing driver Alejandro de Tomaso (the previous owner of Innocenti, who had worked closely with Daihatsu), including a racing-derived camshaft, and was capable of 124 PS JIS in the Japanese market.

 The export version, simply called "GTi", was detuned to 105 PS DIN.
 De Tomaso added their own bodykit, Recaro seats, a Nardi Torino steering wheel, and Pirelli sports tires.
 A total of 120,000 Charade GTis were produced following this joint effort.

 The Charade was restyled in 1996, only two years after release.
 It now had a "smiley face" grille and changed headlights, looking more like its Toyota sibling, the Starlet.
 It was produced until 2000, when it was replaced by the Sirion and Storia.